andrew/ultimate-awesome/README.md

 - [awesome-covid-tech-response](https://github.com/jeffwebb-to/awesome-covid-tech-response) - COVID related layoffs - Support information and tech industry job search resources.
 - [AwesomeJetLight](https://github.com/JetLightStudio/AwesomeJetLight) - We share Tutorials, Courses , informations that we think it will help other developers ;-).
 - [awesome-tezos](https://github.com/jnaulty/awesome-tezos) - A curated list of Tezos services and tools for software developers.
-- [awesome-ai-market-maps](https://github.com/joylarkin/awesome-ai-market-maps) - An Awesome List of 185+ AI Market Maps from 2025 and 2024.
 - [awesome-graph-incremental-learning](https://github.com/jwsu825/awesome-graph-incremental-learning) - This repo contians a list of paper related to graph incremental learning.
 - [awesome-jboss](https://github.com/karstengresch/awesome-jboss) - Awesome JBoss Resources.
 - [awesome-bertelsmann-tech-scholarship](https://github.com/kkdroidgit/awesome-bertelsmann-tech-scholarship) - A list of awesome Scholarship articles, guides, blogs, courses and other resources.
+- [awesome-zabbix](https://github.com/lasseoe/awesome-zabbix) - A curated list of Zabbix tools, tutorials, integrations and whatever else that might be useful when working with Zabbix.
 - [awesome_face_forensics](https://github.com/LightningChan/awesome_face_forensics) - Resources for face forgery detection.
 - [Awesome-The-Graph](https://github.com/MichaelMacaulay/Awesome-The-Graph) - A curated list of awesome resources related to The Graph.
 - [awesome-singapore](https://github.com/minelarka14/awesome-singapore) - An awesome list of things in Singapore!.